 About Louisiana’s STD/HIV Hepatitis Program

-The STD/HIV Program (SHP) coordinates a number of statewide and regional programs designed to prevent the transmission of HIV/AIDS and other STDs, to ensure the availability of quality medical and social services for HIV infected and affected individuals, and to track the impact of the epidemic in Louisiana.
+The STD/HIV Hepatitis Program (SHHP) coordinates a number of statewide and regional programs designed to prevent the transmission of HIV/AIDS, Hepatitis and other STDs, to ensure the availability of quality medical and social services for HIV infected and affected individuals, and to track the impact of the epidemic in Louisiana.

 The goal of SHHP is to educate citizens regarding STD/HIV Hepatitis prevention, to monitor disease trends, and to offer client-centered services via the following components:

-This portion of SHP is responsible for behavioral interventions and educational activities that are focused on reducing the spread of HIV in Louisiana.
+This portion of SHHP is responsible for behavioral interventions and educational activities that are focused on reducing the spread of HIV in Louisiana.
 Prevention activities include HIV counseling and testing, prevention with HIV positive individuals, outreach, partner counseling and referral services, and behavioral intervention.

-This section is responsible for monitoring the progression of the HIV/AIDS and STD epidemics throughout the state.
+This section is responsible for monitoring the progression of the HIV/AIDS, Hepatitis and STD epidemics throughout the state.
 Surveillance also aids in the planning of prevention efforts and guides the allocation of resources for HIV treatment, care, and other supportive services.

-The Evaluation Unit is responsible for examining the services provided to persons infected or affected by HIV and the prevention activities targeted at reducing the spread of HIV to ensure the quality and effectiveness of those activities, and ultimately to make recommendations for improvements to enable SHP to more efficiently achieve its goals.
+The Evaluation Unit is responsible for examining the services provided to persons infected or affected by HIV and the prevention activities targeted at reducing the spread of HIV to ensure the quality and effectiveness of those activities, and ultimately to make recommendations for improvements to enable SHHP to more efficiently achieve its goals.

 Services We Provide:

-The HIV/AIDS Program has four core programmatic sections that provide and ensure the quality of services to the citizens of Louisiana:
+The STD/HIV Hepatitis Program has four core programmatic sections that provide and ensure the quality of services to the citizens of Louisiana:

-With funding from the Centers for Disease Control and Prevention (CDC), SHP contracts with community-based and faith-based organizations to provide HIV counseling and testing, educational materials, programs targeting HIV positive individuals, outreach, training, and a statewide infoline for HIV, STD, hepatitis, and TB-related information and referral for populations of our community most at risk.
+With funding from the Centers for Disease Control and Prevention (CDC), SHHP contracts with community-based and faith-based organizations to provide HIV counseling and testing, educational materials, programs targeting HIV positive individuals, outreach, training, and a statewide infoline for HIV, STD, hepatitis, and TB-related information and referral for populations of our community most at risk.
 In addition, the HIV/AIDS Program coordinates statewide planning process.